chrisberkhout/babushka-deps/README.markdown

 # Notes

+- To get up and running:
+  - As a sudoer, run:
+      bash -c "`wget -O - babushka.me/up`"
+      babushka sources -a tt git://github.com/chrisberkhout/tt-deps.git
+      babushka tt:system

 - I am using mostly standard dep definitions (not the other special dep types) because I want full awareness and control of what is being run.
 I also want the dep definition to easily read as a set of instructions for how to do the setup manually.
-Starting with this format, it should be easy enough to add in custom or build-in meta deps and other babushka functionality later where beneficial.
+Starting with this format, it should be easy enough to add in custom or build-in dep templates and other babushka functionality later where beneficial.